-With over 200 inhabited islands, and only a few that are frequented by tourists, it's really not that difficult to enjoy off-the-beaten-path Greece travel.
-Travellers who explore further afield will be rewarded with unique experiences with locals and some fantastic historical sites all to themselves.
+With over 200 inhabited islands and only a few that are frequented by tourists, it’s really not that difficult to enjoy off-the-beaten-path Greece travel.
+Travelers who explore further afield will be rewarded with unique experiences with locals and some fantastic historical sites all to themselves.

 Located in the heart of the Cyclades Islands, Paros is what Mykonos was like 20+ years ago.
-With just over 10,000 inhabitants and more than 120 kilometres of stunning coastline, this is an off-track destination in Greece that really should be more popular.
-Pristine landscapes, green valleys and rolling hills, Paros will not disappoint the intrepid traveller.
+With just over 10,000 inhabitants and more than 120 kilometers of stunning coastline, this is an off-track destination in Greece that really should be more popular.
+Pristine landscapes, green valleys, and rolling hills, Paros will not disappoint the intrepid traveler.

 Read More: Things To Do in Paros, Greece